 To attach the wire, I threaded it through a little bit of the rope right in the middle to anchor it while I glued it down.

-Then, apply a small blob of hot glue every few inches to hold the wire to the rope.
+Then, working on a flat surface, apply a small blob of hot glue every few inches to hold the wire to the rope.

 It doesn’t have to be perfect, it’ll all be covered by the yarn.
 I just didn’t want the wire flopping all over the place while I wrapped.